Ann Van Hoey

 • Everson Museum of Art, Syracuse, New York, USA

-• AMOCA, American of Ceramic Art, Pomona, California, USA
+• American Museum of Ceramic Art (AMOCA), Pomona, California, USA

 Solo exhibitions at the gallery